A TWI & Kata Summit Europe Offering

 How to develop & teach standardized work in non-cyclical work processes

 FACILITATED BY: DAVID MEIER of glenn's creek distillery

 This masterclass is held in conjunction with the TWI & Kata Summit Europe.
-Registration for the Summit is NOT required, but encouraged to enhance the complimentary nature of the Summit and Masterclass.
+Registration for the Summit is NOT required but encouraged to enhance the complementary nature of the Summit and Masterclass.
 When registering simply select the options for which you wish to attend.

 The Job Instruction Method is fairly straight forward for training cyclical and repetitive jobs.
 There are many jobs or tasks that are not repetitive and do not follow the typical structure of presenting the job step-by-step.
 For example, thinking or decision making or judgement.
 What is the first step of the thought process?
 What is the second and so on?

 Consider a situation where the decision of what steps to take is based on variable conditions.
 It is similar to a sub routine in a computer program, but if you were to attempt to train someone in that manner you would cover a lot of information that does not apply to the actual condition at hand (most of the lines in the sub routine are skipped because they don’t apply at that time) and going over every if-then scenario would break one of the teaching elements: Give the student no more than they can master” (when the student is overloaded they will not remember most of what they hear).

 The heart of the Job Instruction Method is really the ability to identify key points.
 In the case of cyclical work the key points are typically aimed at “how” to perform a certain thing.
 In the case of variable work or decision making “when” to take a certain step is a key point related to “why” a certain step was taken or a decision made, but not a key point to explain “how” to do a certain thing.

 This scenario presents two different training approaches.
 The first is the process of “when and why” to do a certain thing, and the second is “how and why” to do a certain thing.
 It is important not to mix these in the same training session.